seia-soto/embeddable-wg/README.md

 ## Bindings

 You can import the binding object via `import {wg} from 'embeddable-wg';`.
-For modification of the device and interface, see [Applying modifications](#applying-modifications) about doing bitwise operations.
+For modification of the device and interface, refer to [Applying modifications](#applying-modifications) for instructions on performing automatic bitwise operations.

 ```typescript
 export type AddressFamily = Binding['AF_INET'] | Binding['AF_INET6'];